Swimming at the 2024 Summer Olympics – Women's 50-metre freestyle: Final

 The final took place at 18:30 on 4 August.
-Sarah Sjöström had the fastest reaction time of 0.61 seconds but stated after the race that she dove too deep and resurfaced at around 12 metres.
-Gretchen Walsh had the slowest reaction time of 0.75 seconds, but her longer 15 metre underwater meant that she surfaced in first place, 0.12 seconds ahead of Sjöström and 0.30 seconds ahead of Zhang Yufei in third.
+Sjöström had the fastest reaction time of 0.61 seconds but, as she stated after the race, dove too deep and resurfaced at around 12 metres.
+Walsh had the slowest reaction time of 0.75, but her longer 15-metre underwater meant that she surfaced in first place, 0.12 ahead of Sjöström and 0.30 ahead of Zhang in third.

 Walsh held her lead until 25 metres, where she was overtaken by Sjöström, who extended her lead over most of the field until the finish.
-At 25 metres, Shayna Jack had overtaken Zhang, placing her in third position, while Meg Harris had the fastest split over the 15–25 metre segment which elevated her to fourth.
+At 25 metres, Jack had overtaken Zhang, placing her in third position, while Harris had the fastest split over the 15–25-metre segment which elevated her to fourth.

-At the 45 metre mark, Sjöström was 0.34 seconds ahead of the field.
+At the 45-metre mark, Sjöström was 0.34 ahead of the field.
 Harris had further elevated herself to second place and pushed Walsh to third, with Jack having dropped to seventh.
-Sjöström and Harris finished in first and second, respectively.
-Zhang was 0.06 seconds behind Walsh at the 45 metre mark, but overtook her in the last five metres to take third by 0.01 seconds.
-Klančar set another Slovenian national record of 24.35 seconds.
+Sjöström and Harris finished in first and second with times of 23.71 and 23.97, respectively.
+Zhang was 0.06 behind Walsh at the 45-metre mark, but she overtook her in the last five metres to take third by 0.01 with a time of 24.20.
+Klančar set another Slovenian record with 24.35.